 Is desiring the sacraments individualistic and emotional?
 Lefebvre and others answer

 Catholics today are forced to decide where they will and won't receive the sacraments.
-But is it rational to think that we really need to receive them, or emotional?
+But is it rational to think that we actually need to receive them—or just 'emotional'?

 ‘[T]he angel of the Lord came again the second time, and touched Elias, and said to him: Arise, eat: for thou hast yet a great way to go.’